Dhole/collaborative_filtering/README.md

     This should speed the process.

+TODO:
+    - Save the eigen vectors and eigen values in binary format instead of text format so that we get smaller files
+    - Use functions in the code to do the rating prediction with matrix as inputs (so that the algebra computation can be easily identified)

 [1] SIGNALPROCESSING TECHNIQUES FOR INTERPOLATION IN GRAPHDATA by Sunil K Narang, Akshay Gadde and Antonio Ortega